-There have been no material changes to our contractual obligations as of June 30, 2021 from those disclosed in our Prospectus.
+There have been no material changes to our contractual obligations as of September 30, 2021 from those disclosed in our Prospectus other than the Refinancing with the New Credit Facilities (as defined above).

-Refer to notes 9 and 15 to our consolidated financial statements and notes thereto for a discussion of our debt and operating lease obligations, respectively.
+Refer to Notes 9 and 15 in the unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q and notes thereto for a discussion of our debt and operating lease obligations, respectively.